 It would be a mistake to assume that the Pledge of Allegiance is an exercise that somehow unites all good citizens.
 Most Americans – liberal, moderate, or conservative – are decent and loyal citizens who appreciate at some level the nation's core values: freedom, equal rights, democracy, and the fundamental principles embedded in the Constitution.
 They may often disagree about how to define and apply those values, but that’s simply the nature of a pluralistic, open society.
 With such a diverse population and a wide range of viewpoints, it shouldn't be surprising that many see little value in a pledge exercise.

 At a minimum, parents should talk with their kids about the Pledge – about what it means, what it doesn’t mean, and even its history.
 For starters, kids should understand that the exercise is voluntary, because many schools don't inform them of this.
 And whether individual children decide to participate or not, all kids should understand that nonparticipation is not unpatriotic or disrespectful in any way.
-The reverse side of the same coin would point out that participation doesn't make one a patriot.
+On the reverse side of the same coin, it's worth pointing out that participation doesn't make one a patriot.

 For any humanist family, and for many others as well, there are numerous issues relating to the Pledge that are worth discussing.
 A few of them would include: